Simulating Pitch Angle Scattering Using An Explicitly Solvable Energy Conserving Algorithm: Global Strong Convergence

 For a given current state $\vnow$, assume the exact solution for next step is $\vv_{k+1}$.
 The one-step difference between the ES method Eq.~(\ref{eq:numerical_SDE_ES}) and EM method Eq.~(\ref{eq:numerical_SDE_EM}) at next step is $\bar{\vv}^{ES}_{k+1} - \bar{\vv}^{EM}_{k+1}$:

 where we have defined $\vb{M}_k:=\vv_k\times \Delta \W/v_k^{5/2}$ for convenience of notations.

-Noticed that for the theorem on the strong convergence in \cite{milstein2013stochastic}, the order of strong convergence is defined in the mean-square sense.
-Thus this section, we used the following two definition of strong error:
+Notice that for the theorem on the strong convergence in \cite{milstein2013stochastic}, the order of strong convergence is defined in the mean-square sense.
+Thus in this section, we used the following two definition of strong error:

 Due to the Lyapunov inequality \cite{kloeden2013numerical}:

 the strong error we defined in absolute sense in section \ref{sec:Strong_and_weak} is bounded by the root-mean-squared error, and therefore has convergence rate up to that demonstrated here.